 Subsequent Access Sample Clauses

 Subsequent Access.
-Following the Closing, Buyer shall provide Seller and its representatives reasonable access to personnel and records of Buyer relating to the Business when it was directly or indirectly owned by Seller to the extent Seller reasonably requests such access.
+Following the Closing, Seller shall provide Buyer and its representatives, and Buyer shall provide Seller and its representatives, reasonable access to personnel and records of Seller and Buyer, as applicable, relating to the Business to the extent Buyer and Seller shall reasonably request such access.

 Subsequent Access.
 Retix agree to provide access to and copies of all necessary accounting records, work papers and other documents in connection with or related to the Transferred Business, as reasonably requested by Wireless Solutions or the independent auditors of Wireless Solutions.
 Retix will consider any reasonable requests for customary representation letters in connection with any audit.